 The session was quite well attended and the papers/questions/discussions were fantastic.
 One attendee commented that this session was "one of the richest" that he had ever heard at an AAR meeting.

 I’m currently writing my dissertation, as well as working on two edited volumes.

-Alongside Roland Faber and Michael Halewood, I'm editing a forthcoming book from Lexington titled Propositions in the Making: Experiments in a Whiteheadian Laboratory.
-The chapters comprising this volume originated in a conference at Claremont School of Theolog in 2016, the book assembles creative interdisciplinary applications of Whitehead's understanding of propositions as "lures for feeling."
+Alongside Roland Faber and Michael Halewood, I've recently edited a forthcoming book from Lexington titled: Propositions in the Making: Experiments in a Whiteheadian Laboratory.
+The chapters comprising this volume originated in a conference at Claremont School of Theology in 2016.
+The book assembles creative interdisciplinary applications of Whitehead's understanding of propositions as "lures for feeling."
 It will be released in Dec, 2019.
 Check it out under my "Books" tab.

 I'm also integrating and editing the first-ever book of Roland Faber's writings on Whiteheadian mysticism, multiplicity and divinity.
 The title is: Depths As Yet Unspoken: Whiteheadian Excursions in Mysticism, Multiplicity and Divinity.
 Faber remains one of the world authorities on all-things-Whitehead, and one of the most creative philosophical minds alive.
 The book will be released in the new year under Pickwick.